pikaroot4/HackerRank/README.md

-# HackerRank
+# HackerRank // 30 Days of Code
 My solutions to HackerRank
 Solutions will be uploaded day by day.